Why did we did order a survey?

 If there is not a direct connection to the treatment, where do we go from here?
 We needed to KNOW more.
 The best place to start is to understand our native vegetation that we do have.
 We also wanted a baseline that we could re-test to see just what is happening to our lake

-We did an Aquatic plant survey.
+We did an Aquatic plant survey in 2018.

 What is and How do you do a survey?

 That was great to hear.
 However, it does not explain why we were healthier last year or the year before from a "good" weed point of view.
 But is is GOOD NEWS.
 See the full report in Reports / Lake Vegetation .